Generating Images with 3D Annotations Using Diffusion Models

-\paragraph{Qualitative examples.} We visualize some sample images from our 3D-DST dataset in Figure~\ref{fig:sample_50}.
-To demonstrate how diverse prompts from LLM can help to generate diverse outputs in textures and backgrounds, we show some qualitative comparsions in Figure~\ref{fig:comparison} between 3D-DST data with and without diverse prompts from LLM (when not using LLM, we only use the class names from ImageNet and descriptions from the CAD models as simple prompts).
+To demonstrate how diverse prompts from LLM can help to generate diverse outputs in textures and backgrounds, we show some qualitative comparisons in Figure~\ref{fig:qualitative_llm} between 3D-DST data with and without diverse prompts from LLM (when not using LLM, we only use the class names from ImageNet and descriptions from the CAD models as simple prompts).

-\paragraph{3D-DST without using LLM prompts.} To evaluate the effectiveness of using LLM to generate prompts, we conduct quantitative experiments of training ResNet-50~\cite{he2016deep} and ViT-S~\cite{dosovitskiy2020image} on 3D-DST data with and without using LLM prompts, respectively.
-We finetune and test all of them on ImageNet-50.
-The quantitative results are shown in Table~\ref{tab:supp-simple}.
-The results show that using LLM prompts can achieve better results compared with only using simple prompts.
-One possible reason is that using LLM can help generate more diverse data as shown in Figure~\ref{fig:comparison}.

-\paragraph{Different dataset sizes.} We compare the classification accuracy when using 3D-DST with different numbers of images.
-We train the models on 3D-DST data with 1500, 2000, and 2500 images per class, respectively.
-The results in Table~\ref{tab:supp-dataset-size} show that using 3D-DST with only 1500 per class can already improve the accuracy by $2$ percentage points on average, and using more data can further improve the classification performance of all the models.
-Note that we can easily scale up 3D-DST dataset by generating synthetic images with ground truth using our pipeline, without the need to manually collect and annotate images.

 \paragraph{Error bar.} It would be too computationally expensive to report the error bars for all the experiments.
-However, we compute the error bar for a main experiment in the paper, i.e., the top-1 classification accuracy of the three models trained on ImageNet-50 + 3D-DST, by only changing the random seeds and keeping all the other settings the same.
-The standard deviations of the classification accuracy of ResNet-50, and ViT-S are $0.12\%$ and $0.06\%$, respectively.
+However, we compute the error bar for a main experiment in the paper, i.e., the top-1 classification accuracy of the three models trained on ImageNet-100 + 3D-DST, by only changing the random seeds and keeping all the other settings the same.
+The standard deviations of the classification accuracy of DeiT-S, ConvNeXt-S are $0.12\%$, $0.06\%$, respectively.

 \paragraph{Generating balanced data from 3D controllability.} Another advantage of our 3D-DST dataset is to generate balanced data with respect to 3D viewpoint, object 2D location, or size, thanks to the 3D controllability of our generation pipeline.
 To visualize the 3D viewpoint distribution in different synthetic datasets, we randomly select 200 car/bus image samples from Text2Img and our 3D-DST, and run a state-of-the-art 6D pose estimation model to obtain the 3D viewpoint, NeMo6D~\citep{ma2022robust}.
 Then, we manually go over the estimated poses to remove samples with poorly estimated poses and obtain 120 well-annotated samples for each dataset.
 We visualize the distribution of the azimuth angles for 120 objects in Text2Img (left) and 3D-DST (right).
 Synthetic data in Text2Img show strong pose biases propagated from the image diffusion model, while our 3D-DST dataset alleviates this issue by introducing explicit 3D controls.